-- 2.1 Agreement and Plan of Merger, dated October 25, 2007, by and among Puget Energy, Inc. Padua Holdings LLC, Padua Intermediate Holdings Inc. and Padua Merger Sub Inc. (incorporated herein by reference to Exhibit 2.1 to Puget Energy's Current Report on Form 8-K, dated October 25, 2007, Commission File No. 1-16305). - 3.1 Amended Articles of Incorporation of Puget Energy (incorporated herein by reference to Exhibit 3.1 to Puget Energy's Current Report on Form 8-K, dated February 6, 2009, Commission File No. 1-16305). - 3.2 Amended and Restated Articles of Incorporation of Puget Sound Energy, Inc. (incorporated herein by reference to Exhibit 3.2 to Puget Sound Energy's Current Report on Form 8-K, dated February 6, 2009, Commission File No. 1-4393). - 3.3 Amended and Restated Bylaws of Puget Energy, Inc. dated February 6, 2009, as amended by the First Amendment to the Amended and Restated Bylaws of Puget Energy, Inc. dated January 6, 2022. - 3.4 Amended and Restated of Puget Sound Energy, Inc. dated February 6, 2009, as amended by the First Amendment to the Amended and Restated Bylaws of Puget Sound Energy, Inc. dated January 6, 2022 - 3.5 First Amendment to the Amended and Restated Bylaws of Puget Energy, Inc. dated January 6, 2022 - 3.6 First Amendment to the Amended and Restated Bylaws of Puget Sound Energy, Inc., dated January 6, 2022 - 4.1 Indenture between Puget Sound Energy, Inc. and U.S. Bank National Association (as successor to State Street Bank and Trust Company) defining the rights of the holders of Puget Sound Energy's senior notes (incorporated herein by reference to Exhibit 4-a to Puget Sound Energy's Quarterly Report on Form 10-Q for the quarter ended June 30, 1998, Commission File No. 1-4393). - 4.2 First, Second, Third, Fourth, and Fifth Supplemental Indentures defining the rights of the holders of Puget Sound Energy's senior notes (incorporated herein by reference to Exhibit 4-b to Puget Sound Energy's Quarterly Report on Form 10-Q for the quarter ended June 30, 1998 (Exhibit originally filed with the Securities and Exchange Commission in paper format and as such, a hyperlink is not available.), Commission File No. 1-4393; Exhibit 4.26 to Puget Sound Energy's Current Report on Form 8-K, dated March 4, 1999 (Exhibit originally filed with the Securities and Exchange Commission in paper format and as such, a hyperlink is not available.), Commission File No. 1-4393; Exhibit 4.1 to Puget Sound Energy's Current Report on Form 8-K, dated November 2, 2000 (Exhibit originally filed with the Securities and Exchange Commission in paper format and as such, a hyperlink is not available.), Commission File No. 1-4393; Exhibit 4.1 to Puget Sound Energy's Current Report on Form 8-K, dated November 2, 2000 (Exhibit originally filed with the Securities and Exchange Commission in paper format and as such, a hyperlink is not available.), Commission File No. 1-4393; Exhibit 4.1 to Puget Sound Energy's Current Report on Form 8-K, dated May 28, 2003, Commission File No. 1-4393; Exhibit 4.1 to Puget Sound Energy's Current Report on Form 8-K, dated May 23, 2018, Commission File No. 1-4393.) - 4.3 Fortieth through Sixtieth Supplemental Indentures defining the rights of the holders of Puget Sound Energy's Electric Utility First Mortgage Bond (incorporated herein by reference to Puget Sound Energy's Registration Statement on Form S-3, filed March 13, 2009, Registration No. 333-157960).
+- 3.1 Amended Articles of Incorporation of Puget Energy (incorporated herein by reference to Exhibit 3.1 to Puget Energy's Current Report on Form 8-K, dated February 6, 2009, Commission File No. 1-16305). - 3.2 Amended and Restated Articles of Incorporation of Puget Sound Energy, Inc. (incorporated herein by reference to Exhibit 3.2 to Puget Sound Energy's Current Report on Form 8-K, dated February 6, 2009, Commission File No. 1-4393). - Amended and Restated Bylaws of Puget Energy, Inc., as amended by the First Amendment to the Amended and Restated Bylaws of Puget Energy Inc., dated January 6, 2022 (incorporated herein by reference to Exhibit 3.3 to Puget Energy's Current Report on Form 10-K, dated February 25, 2022, Commission File No. 1-16305). - Amended and Restated Bylaws of Puget Sound Energy, Inc., as amended by the First Amendment to the Amended and Restated Bylaws of Puget Sound Energy, Inc. dated January 6, 2022 (incorporated herein by reference to Exhibit 3.4 to Puget Sound Energy's Current Report on Form 10-K, dated February 25, 2022, Commission File No. 1-04393). - 4.1 Indenture between Puget Sound Energy, Inc. and U.S. Bank National Association (as successor to State Street Bank and Trust Company) defining the rights of the holders of Puget Sound Energy's senior notes (incorporated herein by reference to Exhibit 4-a to Puget Sound Energy's Quarterly Report on Form 10-Q for the quarter ended June 30, 1998, Commission File No. 1-4393). - First, Second, Third, Fourth, and Fifth Supplemental Indentures defining the rights of the holders of Puget Sound Energy's senior notes (incorporated herein by reference to Exhibit 4-b to Puget Sound Energy's Quarterly Report on Form 10-Q for the quarter ended June 30, 1998 (Exhibit originally filed with the Securities and Exchange Commission in paper format and as such, a hyperlink is not available.), Commission File No. 1-4393; Exhibit 4.26 to Puget Sound Energy's Current Report on Form 8-K, dated March 4, 1999 (Exhibit originally filed with the Securities and Exchange Commission in paper format and as such, a hyperlink is not available.), Commission File No. 1-4393; Exhibit 4.1 to Puget Sound Energy's Current Report on Form 8-K, dated November 2, 2000 (Exhibit originally filed with the Securities and Exchange Commission in paper format and as such, a hyperlink is not available.), Commission File No. 1-4393; Exhibit 4.1 to Puget Sound Energy's Current Report on Form 8-K, dated May 28, 2003, Commission File No. 1-4393 and Exhibit 4.1 to Puget Sound Energy's Current Report on Form 8-K, dated May 23, 2018, Commission File No. 1-4393.) - 4.3 Fortieth through Sixtieth Supplemental Indentures defining the rights of the holders of Puget Sound Energy's Electric Utility First Mortgage Bond (incorporated herein by reference to Puget Sound Energy's Registration Statement on Form S-3, filed March 13, 2009, Registration No. 333-157960).